giovannadequi4/sales-sync-project/README.md

 - Sales and exchanges: transaction recording and customer voucher management.
 - Analytical reports:
   - Sales: annual, monthly, and daily views with employee breakdown and advanced filters.
-  - Inventory: analysis of top-selling products by category and smart monitoring.
+  - Inventory: analysis of top-selling products by category and stock monitoring.
 - Usability: responsive design for different devices and search filters (period, category, etc.).

 ## 🛠️ Technologies and Tools